 You can send the Travel Authorization Form via fax.
 However, we do request that all Travel Expense Reports be mailed with original receipts.

 My taxes are due soon and I haven’t received a 1099-MISC or W-2.
 What does this mean?

 As an Associate with the NRC Research Associateships Program, you will not receive a 1099-MISC or W-2 from the Fellowships Office.
 If you are a U.S. citizen or permanent resident, you will receive a Statement of Stipends Paid Memorandum through email in mid-February.
 This memo will state your stipend, travel, and health insurance amounts for the tax year.
-If you are a nonresident alien, you will receive a Form 1042-S in mid-April.
+If you are a nonresident alien, you will receive a Form 1042-S in mid-March.

 Do I need to pay social security tax?

 No. Fellowship awards to postdoctoral researchers under the NRC Research Associateship Program are classified as non-compensatory grants.
 Since you do not perform services in return for your award, you are not considered an employee and do not pay social security tax.

 Your filing deadline is dependent on your residency for tax purposes.
 If you are a U.S. citizen or permanent resident, your filing date will be April 15th.
 If you are a nonresident alien, your due date will generally be June 15th.
 However, if you meet the Substantial Presence Test, you are considered to be a resident for tax purposes and must file by April 15th.
 Guidance on the Substantial Presence Test can be found on the IRS website at http://www.irs.gov

 I’m a nonresident alien.
 Why did you withhold tax on my work-related travel expenses?

 The Academies are required to withhold at 14% on all payments made to you, or on your behalf.
 All travel expenses are considered a benefit of the award and are taxable.
 Taxable travel includes reimbursements made to you and any direct-billed expenses booked through our travel agency or moving company.